User Guide

 Dark mode

-The SidecarT board can be configured to use a dark mode in the Configurator application for medium resolution mode.
+The Multi-device can be configured to use a dark mode in the Configurator application for medium resolution mode.
 This feature is useful for old CRT monitors that can have problems with the white background of the Configurator application.
 By default the dark mode is disabled, but the user can enable it by setting the CONFIGURATOR_DARK parameter to true.
 The user can learn more about this parameter in the Configuration Parameters section.
 To return to the default behavior, the user must set the CONFIGURATOR_DARK parameter to false.

 Latest release verification